 The presence of perfect love casts out all fear.
 Perfect love is not afraid of doing right.
 Perfect love is not afraid of the face of a hateful person.
 Perfect love is not afraid to declare the gospel to sinners.
 Perfect love is not afraid of being beneficial to someone in need.
 It takes “me” out of the picture and has “you” as my mission.
 Perfect love removes a spirit of insecurity and competition.
-Perfect love has faith in God’s power.
+Perfect love is confidently having faith in God’s power.

 There is the excellence in perfect love.

 Perfect love is what unifies a church family.
 It is love that restores a broken marriage.
 It is love that patiently wins back a prodigal child.
 It is love that restores an erring believer.
 It is zeal for the Lord that has sustainability and impact.
 It is love that can win this world to Christ!